tmobaird/brakeman-plugin/README.md

 ## Usage

+### Add Shell Command

-Add/append a shell command to your job configuration like:
+Add/append a shell command to your job configuration like (this is just an example):

     gem install brakeman --no-rdoc --no-ri &&
     brakeman -o brakeman-output.tabs

-Or, if [rvm](https://rvm.beginrescueend.com/) is available:
+Or, if [rvm](https://rvm.beginrescueend.com/) is available, you can use something like:

     bash -l -c 'rvm use 1.8.7 &&
     rvm gemset create brakeman &&